alcrene/myst-template-pnas2023/README.md

 ## Bugs & Todos

-* Compilation
+* Latex
   - How can we specify to use `pdflatex`?
 This is what the PNAS template expects.
-    - Calling `myst build --pdf` uses XeTeX, which does not correctly format the headings.
+    + Calling `myst build --pdf` uses XeTeX, which does not correctly format the headings.
 (They are inlined and formatted like normal text.)
   - Whatever generates `main.bib` does not preserve the formatting exactly.
     In the template’s example, `&` is escaped in the source bib but not in the exported `main.bib`.
 This breaks compilation with `pdflatex`.
   - Add an option for displaying line numbers.
-    (The PNAS documents a lineno option, but it doesn’t seem to do anything – and everything related in the .cls file is commented out…)
+    (The PNAS documents a lineno option, but it doesn’t seem to do anything
+    + and everything related in the .cls file is commented out…)
+  - The `.sty` files for two template types are missing (`pnasmathematics` and `pnasinvited`).

 * Layout
   - The column on the first page should be wider